superjulian/Themis/rule-mining/README.md

 where pickle_file is the file with the pickled rules, alpha is the value used for determining alpha-discriminatory rules, class_atr is the name of the class attribute (eg. 'decision' in the Adult data set), and the arguments in between denote all the protected attributes of interest (eg. 'race', 'sex', etc.).
+Any discovered rules will be outputed to a file called "discrim-rules.txt".